wwcs2027/wwcs2027.github.io/application.md

 <!--
 Applications are now closed!
 Don’t worry if you missed the deadline — this workshop takes place every year, so you’ll get another chance next time.
 Bear in mind the following dates:
 -->
 We are still finishing the details to make sure this edition turns out to be unforgettable!
 Hence, no deadlines yet.
-Please stay tuned if you're that eager to come, and email us at <a href="mailto:wwcs2026@gmail.com"> here </a> for any question/query/comment!
+Please stay tuned if you're that eager to come, and email us <a href="mailto:wwcs2026@gmail.com"> here </a> for any question/query/comment!

 - Start of applications: **TBD**